 The GPO, Post Office Telephones and British Telecom (BT)

-In the 1960's and early 70's the UK telecommunications infrastructure was very different from today's modern networks.
+In the sixties and early seventies the UK telecommunications infrastructure was very different from today's modern networks.
 Telephones were a luxury item with less than 50% of households owning one.
-All telephones were fixed landlines with a handful of very costly vehicle based mobiles operating close to major cities.
+All telephones were fixed landlines with a handful of very costly vehicle based mobiles operating around major cities.
 The network was exclusively run by the Post Office.
 As a Government department the Post Office had been starved of money by the exchequer.
 There were long waiting lists and a shortage of lines forced many people to accept party lines.
 Two houses would share the same wires to the exchange in a party line.
 Although they had different numbers there was no privacy between parties.
-The lack of lines meant users would encounter the engaged signal and there were even television adverts discouraging the use of the telephone.
+The lack of lines between exchanges meant users would encounter the engaged signal and there were even television adverts discouraging the use of the telephone.

 It was not until 1982 that other companies were allowed to provide telephone services.
 Mercury Communications were the first to provide an alternative.
 They provided the backbone for many of the emerging cable television companies who began to provide business and residential telephone lines in the area they cabled.
 The Mercury network only connected major centres in a figure of eight and was very reliant on BT to deliver the final leg to the customer.
 As this wasn't a truly independent network, the majority if not all the civil defence communications remained in BT's hands.

 The new competitors aimed to cream off the profitable business customers in towns and cities, and were very successful at this.
 They showed no interest in customers in villages close to large towns.
 In more rural areas, such as the highlands of Wales and Scotland, BT was burdened with providing and maintaining service to remote locations